This book will make you laugh, cry, and PLAY MORE GOLF!

 Not necessarily in that order, but it's a must read if you want to play more golf and keep the golf grief at all-time low.
 Click the links below to hit the links more!

 Veteran broadcaster Kevin Sylvester has worked for the Buffalo Sabres since 2005.
 Sylvester is the host of “Sabres Hockey Hotline,” a year round program that airs on WGR-AM in Buffalo.
 From 2005 to 2012, he was a staple on Sabres telecasts on the MSG Network, appearing on “Gamenight” intermission reports and “The Lexus Shootout” post-game show, which he co-created in 2005.
 Sylvester also served as the road play-by-play announcer for the Buffalo Sabres and fill-in for five seasons.

 Kevin co-created and hosted “Tee 2 Green,”on WGRZ –TV (NBC) in Buffalo, N.Y., in 2006.
-The show, which is now in its seventh season, features golf courses in the Buffalo/Niagara region, as well as tips and the latest equipment.
+The show, which just completed its 10th season, features golf courses in the Buffalo/Niagara region, as well as tips and the latest equipment.

-Sylvester and his wife, Donna, have three children, and live in Depew, N.Y.
+Sylvester and his wife, Donna, have three children, and live in Lancaster, NY.